‘Big Brother 19’ Spoilers: First Promo Released, Is It A Clue That ‘BB19’ Will Be All-Stars?

 The other reality TV personality that posted on social media was Caleb Reynolds.
 The Big Brother and Survivor alum posted last month to Twitter that the CBS fans have not seen the last of him.
 It seemed to imply that he could be returning to Survivor, but what if it was a hint he is returning to Big Brother in the summer?

 In a few weeks, CBS should announce the cast of Big Brother 19.
 Are you ready for a new season?
-Who would you like to see on the summer reality TV series?
+Whom would you like to see on the summer reality TV series?

 Big Brother 19 returns to CBS on Wednesday, June 28 with a two-hour premiere episode.